Justin Deeley

 Justin Deeley (born February 1, 1986) is an American actor and model.
 He is known for his roles on the television series 90210 and Drop Dead Diva.

 Career

 Deeley played the recurring role of California cowboy Austin Tallridge in the fourth season of The CW's 90210.
 From 2013 to 2014, he played the regular role of Paul, Jane's guardian angel, on the Lifetime original series Drop Dead Diva.

 Personal life

 Deeley was born on February 1, 1986, in Louisville, Kentucky.
-He has an older brother named Blake.
+He has a younger brother named Blake.